fkenghagho/RobotVQA/README.md

 However, to reach an efficient(speed and accuracy) deep learning, it is recommended to supervise it as much as possible.
 That is by feeding the network with as much information as possible, by pretraining its submodules or by adjusting the general structure of the network to avoid useless computation.

 Given an RGB-D image in our context, we design a Sobel/Scharr-like convolution layer at the entry of the network to compute from the Depth(D)-map a normal map, which seems to convey more information about the shape to the Human visual system.
+The following figure illustrates the idea.

+![Shape recognitionimages/shaperecognition.png "Shape recognition")